bcelii/syllabus/README.md

 ###Student Expectations and Responsibilities in the Classroom:

-For the benefit of all students, mobile phones, instant messaging, email, beepers and other sources of interruptions or diversion are not permitted.
-Students entering or leaving during recording sessions are kindly requested to open and close the door quietly.
+Use of laptops and other electronics will be allowed for class purposes.
+Otherwise, they should be out of site.
 Food and drink are permitted if their use is discrete and and quiet.
+If you are running late, do not make a scene as you find a seat.